Media Slant is Contagious: Introduction

-We then investigate whether relative similarity to language in a cable news network increases in response to higher viewership in a newspaper's market.
-Cross-sectional estimates of this relationship would likely be confounded, for example by more ideologically conservative counties having both higher Fox News viewership and more conservative local news reporting.
-To obtain causal estimates, we exploit exogenous variation in cable news exposure across counties coming from variation in the relative channel numbering of the three cable networks \citep{MartinYurukoglu2017AER}.
-We provide a number of checks to validate first stage relevance and exogeneity of the instrument.
-In particular, the instrument (channel position in cable television line-ups) is uncorrelated with other local characteristics that are predictive of viewership or are predictive of the relevant dimensions of local newspaper content.
+Our main research question is whether newspaper content becomes more right-wing in response to higher FNC viewership in a newspaper's market (i.e., county).
+For causal estimates, we exploit exogenous variation in cable news exposure across counties coming from variation in the channel numbering of FNC.
+As first shown in \cite{MartinYurukoglu2017AER}, FNC's channel position is exogenous conditional on a set of geographical, demographic, and channel system-related controls \citep[see also][]{ash2023cable}.
+We document the instrument's first-stage relevance and provide evidence supporting the exogeneity assumption in our context.
+The FNC channel position is uncorrelated with historical (pre-FNC) newspaper slant and other local characteristics that predict viewership or slant.

-We find that higher cable news network viewership increases the influence of a network's content on local newspaper articles.\footnote{Our estimates imply that a one-standard-deviation increase in a county's FNC viewership (relative to averaged CNN and MSNBC viewership) would increase the similarity of the local newspaper's content to FNC's content by 0.31 standard deviations.
-To give some more intuition for the magnitudes, our estimate means that decreasing the relative FNC channel position by 11 positions would shift slant towards FNC by about 3 percent of the difference between FNC and CNN/MSNBC.} Our estimated local average treatment effects survive a number of specification checks, including controls for local demographics, local cable television market characteristics, and text readability metrics (e.g. word length).
-The results are robust to alternative design choices in sampling, weighting, and instrument construction.

-Turning to mechanisms, we first investigate whether the shift in slant is due to coverage of partisan topics or changes in how the same topics are framed.
-The evidence suggests that framing effects largely drive the shifts.
-Even when controlling for the topic that an article addresses -- such as the economy, education, or crime -- we still find that newspapers more exposed to FNC use a more FNC-like slant, and vice versa for CNN/MSNBC.

-Next, we check whether local newspapers weave the FNC- or CNN/MSNBC-like slant into their original reporting.
-We devise a topic-based procedure to distinguish local news from non-local (that is, national or international) news.
-We find that cable news influences both local and non-local news.
-Since cable TV shows cover national or international stories, we can thus conclude that the observed diffusion of media slant is not only direct borrowing of content from the cable TV channels.
-Cable news exposure shifts the original local reporting of the newspapers, consistent with a response to shifts in reader preferences for slanted news.

-Finally, we investigate whether cable news has polarized local news content.
-We split newspapers into three groups: those who have historically endorsed Democrats, those who have historically endorsed Republicans, and those without or with mixed endorsements.
-We find that exposure to Fox News (relative to CNN/MSNBC) tends to polarize local reporting: historically Republican newspapers become more conservative (FNC-like), while historically Democrat newspapers become more liberal (CNN/MSNBC-like).
-Thus, media slant from cable news seems to encourage outlets to re-position themselves on the ideological spectrum in response to a more partisan consumer base.
-Cable news has remade news landscapes and increased political polarization in local news discourse.